 As one of the most popular cities globally, New York is a place full of surprises.
 Even well-established New Yorkers don’t know every secret it holds, and there’s plenty to be discovered among its varied streets.
-Today, we’re taking a break from the usual talk about purchasing strategies and market reports to get a closer view of what makes this city so special.
-These are 15 interesting facts you may or may not know about New York City.
+Today, we’re taking a closer view of what makes this city so special.
+These are 10 interesting facts you may or may not know about New York City.

 There are over 600 languages and dialects spoken here.There are over 600 languages and dialects spoken here.